edwinwebb/three-seed/README.md

 This seeds to deigned to bootstrap your PIXI.js development with modern tooling, technology and project organisation.

 Webpack with ES6 provides a more modular approach to PIXI.js development and allows you to include assets within your JS.
-Reactman allows you to quickly add assets to your project and Flux architecture allows more complex apps to be built in an organised manner.
+Reactman allows you to quickly add assets to your project and the example Store helps organise your data.

 The seed is designed to work across multiple devices with a ‘best-fit’ rendering methodology.